autowarefoundation/autoware.universe/map/autoware_dynamic_lanelet_provider/README.md

 ## Purpose

-This package aim to provide dynamic Lanelet2 map to the other Autoware nodes.
+This package aims to provide a dynamic Lanelet2 map to the other Autoware nodes.
 The dynamic Lanelet2 map is a Lanelet2 map that is updated in real-time based on the current odometry position of the vehicle.